 What are Passport Cards and Passport Books?

-Passport books are the common thing that comes to mind whenever a passport is mentioned – it is a travel document and an identification in a booklet; it can be used when travelling internationally and is a valid document to prove citizenship and identity.
-Usually, US passports will have a cover in dark blue and have 28 pages, 17 pages of which are blank with a mark “Visas”; these are where stamps for entry and exit are placed when travelling.
+Passport books are the common thing that comes to mind whenever a passport is mentioned – it is a travel document and identification in a booklet; it can be used when travelling internationally and is a valid document to prove citizenship and identity.
+Usually, US passports will have a dark blue cover and have 28 pages, 17 pages of which are blank with a mark “Visas”; these are where stamps for entry and exit are placed when travelling.

 Passport cards are also considered US passports but are similar to credit cards or driver’s license which makes it a more convenient document to prove a person’s identity and citizenship.
 It can be used when travelling by land or sea to the Caribbean, Bermuda, Canada and Mexico.
 Passport Cards cannot be used when travelling via air.

-Passport Books Advantages
+Passport Book Advantages

 - Proof of identity and US citizenship

-Passport Cards Advantages
+Passport Card Advantages

 - More affordable as compared to passport books that costs $110